-That kind of growth is behind the state Department of Employment and Economic Development estimate calling for an 18.5 percent increase in the number of medical administration jobs in Minnesota by 2026.
-That will create 810 job openings per year, a combination of new positions and turnover in existing jobs.
+That kind of growth is behind the state Department of Employment and Economic Development estimate calling for an 16.9 percent increase in the number of medical administration jobs in Minnesota over the decade leading up to 2028.
+That will create 870 job openings per year, a combination of new positions and turnover in existing jobs.

 Location Greatly Affects the Salaries of Minnesota’s Healthcare Administrators